wouterdebie/locast2tuner/docs/01_plex.md

 ![live tv](images/01_plex-02.png)

 * You should be presented with this screen.
 If you have multiple servers in your PMS account, make sure that you focused on the local one.
 The name of the server in the below screenshot is "roddie."

 * Click "Set up Plex DVR"

 ![setup screen](images/01_plex-03.png)

-* We have not yet enabled SSDP discovery in `locast2tuner`, so we will have to enter the `locast2tuner` address manually.
+* Enter the `locast2tuner` address manually.
 Click the link shown in the screenshot to do this.

 ![enter manually](images/01_plex-04.png)